 Dependent variables

-Only participants with complete and usable WML data at both time points will be investigated.
-If participants miss data on any of the cognitive tests (e.g. TMT, semantic or phonemic fluency, CERAD word list), we will construct the executive function and global composite score from the remaining tests.
-If participants do not have data on any test for executive function (i.e. no data on TMT, phonemic or semantic fluency) or global composite score (i.e. no cognitive data at all) for both timepoints, they will be excluded for the respective analyses.
-Otherwise, default listwise deletion of the respective time point will be performed in the mixed models.
+Only participants with complete and usable WMH data at both time points were investigated.
+If participants missed data on any of the cognitive tests (e.g. TMT, semantic or phonemic fluency, CERAD word list), we constructed the executive function and global composite score from the remaining tests.
+If participants did not have data on any test for executive function (i.e. no data on TMT, phonemic or semantic fluency) or global composite score (i.e. no cognitive data at all) for both timepoints, they were excluded for the respective analyses.
+Otherwise, default listwise deletion of the respective time point was performed in the mixed models.

 Independent variables

-If participants are missing WHR or DBP at only one occasion, we will impute the missing value.
-If participants miss the measures or have biologically implausible values (see above) at both time points, they will be excluded from the analysis.
+If participants were missing WHR or DBP at only one occasion, we imputed the missing value.
+If participants missed the measures or had biologically implausible values (see above) at both time points, they were excluded from the analysis.

 Covariates

-If participants are missing information on education (assessed only at baseline), hypertensive treatment, CES-D at one or both time points or TIV we will impute the missing values.
+If participants were missing information on education (assessed only at baseline), hypertensive treatment, CES-D at one or both time points or TIV we imputed the missing values.

 Imputation

-Multi-level Imputation will be performed with the R package mice 3.9.0 for education, TIV, DBP, WHR, CESD and hypertensive treatment (see prepare_data.R on github).
-The imputation will be based on all available cases after applying exclusion criteria and will be repeated 5 times with 10 iterations.
-We will report the percentage of missing data for each of the variables.
-Imputation methods for education and TIV (2nd level variables) will be "2l.bin" and "2lonly.pmm", and for DBP, WHR, CESD and hypertensive treatment we will use “2l.pan”.
+Multi-level imputation was performed with the R package mice 3.9.0 for education, TIV, DBP, WHR, CESD and hypertensive treatment (see prepare_data.R on github).
+The imputation was based on all available cases after applying exclusion criteria and was repeated 5 times with 10 iterations.
+We reported the percentage of missing data for each of the variables.
+Imputation methods for education and TIV (2nd level variables) were “2l.bin” and “2lonly.pmm”, and for DBP, WHR, CESD and hypertensive treatment we used “2l.pan”.
 See below for the variables used for the imputations.
 Power Calculation

 Power calculation for Model M1